psychemedia/storytelling-notes/damant_of_cowes.md

 https://archive.org/details/publications11britgoog/page/223/mode/2up?q=Damant
 p225
-Two notes on "Ashey Pelt," and "The Three Golden Balls " (infra, p.
+Two notes on "Ashey Pelt," and "The Three Golden Balls" (infra, p.
 305), communicated by Mrs. Damant, of Cowes, were read.

 Folktales.
 Ashey Pelt.

 The following tale was told me by a woman now living, a native of Ulster, aged about sixty: —

 Well, my grandmother she told me that in them auld days a ewe might be your mother.
 It is a very lucky thing to have a black ewe.
 A man married again, and his daughter, Ashey Pelt, was unhappy.
-She cried alone, and the black ewe came to her from under the greyslone in the field and said, " Don't cry, go and find a rod behind the stone and strike it three times, and whatever you want will come."
+She cried alone, and the black ewe came to her from under the greyslone in the field and said, "Don't cry, go and find a rod behind the stone and strike it three times, and whatever you want will come."
 So she did as she was bid.
 She

 3c6 Miscellanea.